SFPC/sfpc.github.io/participate.md

 ### How can I help SFPC?

+You can support our fundraiser on [GoFundMe](https://gofundme.com/help-the-school-for-poetic-comptuation).
 We are actively seeking private, corporate and institutional support to open our door to more diverse students.
 If you are interested in sponsoring a student, email <info@sfpc.io>.
 We are able to receive tax-deductible donations through our fiscal sponsor.

 ### Where is SFPC?
 We are located in 155 Bank Street, in the courtyard of the Westbeth Artists Community in the West Village, New York City.